GTA 1 FXT Format

 For i = 0..7:

-(Note: The addition of 256 ensures consistent non-negative results across programming languages where the modulo operation on negative values differs.)
+(Note: The addition of 256 ensures consistent non-negative results across programming languages where the modulo operation on negative values differs.
+The "+1" at the end is because we will do "-1" later.)

 The sequence K[i] is generated by a linear congruential generator (LCG):